anismiles/html-learning-adventure/docs/setup-guide.md

-# 🖥️ Setup Guide for Young HTML Artists
+# 🖥️ Hey Myra!
+Let's Set Up Your HTML Adventure

-**For 10-year-olds and their parents/guardians**
+**This guide will help you get everything ready for your amazing coding adventure!**

-This guide will help you set up everything needed to create beautiful HTML pages!
-We'll cover three ways to code:
+Myra, we're going to set up three different ways for you to create beautiful HTML pages:

-1. **On your computer** (Mac or Windows) - Best for saving your work
+1. **On your computer** (Mac or Windows) - Best for saving all your masterpieces
-2. **Online with CodePen** - Quick and easy for testing ideas
+2. **Online with CodePen** - Perfect for quick experiments and trying new ideas
-3. **Backup options** - Simple alternatives that work anywhere
+3. **Backup options** - Simple alternatives that work anywhere, anytime

 ---

-## 🍎 Setup for Mac Users
+## 🍎 Setup for Mac

 ### **Step 1: Choose Your Text Editor**